previous page back to table of contents next page

 Year 10

-Figure 9 - Ecliptic projection maps showing the Single-exposure depth-of-coverage accumulated by NEOWISE during the first ten years of survey observations.
-The top panel shows the total accumulated ten-year coverage.
-The remaining panels show the individual year coverage maps, with Year 1 at the top and Year 10 at the bottom.
+Figure 9 - Ecliptic projection maps showing the Single-exposure depth-of-coverage accumulated by NEOWISE during the Reactivation mission.
+The top panel shows the total accumulated 10.6-year coverage.
+The remaining panels show the individual year coverage maps, with Year 1 at the top and Year 11 at the bottom.
 The color scale indicates the coverage depth and is the same in the individual year coverage maps.
 The range is expanded in the cumulative ten-year coverage map.
 The two bands of lower coverage at 107.5°<λ<126.1° and 281.4°<λ<299.2° in the Year 1 coverage map correspond to the 19-day safe hold in April 2014 during which survey observations were halted.
 That area was scanned during subsequent survey passes.
-There are smaller bands of reduced coverage in the Year 4, 6, 9, and 10 maps corresponding to short interruptions in survey data acquisiton, as described in this section.
+There are smaller bands of reduced coverage in the Year 4, 6, 9, 10, and 11 maps corresponding to short interruptions in survey data acquisition, as described in this section.
+The sky was covered approximately one and one-third times during Year 11 before Survey operations were ended.

-Figure 10 - Aziumathally-averaged Single-exposure depth-of-coverage plotted as a function of ecliptic latitude, for the first ten years of NEOWISE operations.
+Figure 10 - Aziumathally-averaged Single-exposure depth-of-coverage plotted as a function of ecliptic latitude, for the full NEOWISE Reactivation mission.

 I.2.c.
 NEOWISE Timeline